Stafford Municipal School District

 In 2018, the school district was rated an overall B by the Texas Education Agency.

+The U.S. Census Bureau considers this district to be an independent school district government.

 History

-In 1977, Stafford schools broke away from the Fort Bend Independent School District, which caused several rounds of federal litigation and by 1981 it was finally declared that the Stafford Municipal School District was constitutional.
+The majority of Stafford was initially a part of the Fort Bend Independent School District.
+Fort Bend ISD banned public bussing for students living two miles or less from their school, which proved to be unpopular in Stafford and initiated a movement to secede from FBISD.
+In 1977, after a municipal vote, Stafford schools broke away from the Fort Bend Independent School District, which caused several rounds of federal litigation and by 1981 it was finally declared that the Stafford Municipal School District was constitutional.
 Almost all of Stafford was in the Fort Bend District, with a minuscule portion in the Houston Independent School District.
-All of Stafford is now zoned to the Stafford Municipal School District, which is the only school district in all of Texas that is controlled by a city.
+All of Stafford is now zoned to the Stafford Municipal School District.

 Politics and geography

 While Stafford MSD is a part of the City of Stafford and took all of the land in the city in 1977 when it was created, Stafford MSD cannot annex any territory without the consent of the other school districts which own that territory.
 Because of this, the City of Stafford, for a period of over 20 years ending in 2006, did not annex any territory in its extraterritorial jurisdiction as that would mean portions of its territory would fall within these independent school districts: Alief, Ft.
 Bend, and Houston.
 The city government of Stafford wants its school district's territory to be the same as its city limits.